Varo486/AV1_Autoencoder_script/README.md

 * Interactive AOMENC parameters for encoding
 * Interactive SVT-AV1 parameters for encoding
-* CRF Analysis with ab-av1 (still incomplete, it works)
+* CRF Analysis with ab-av1 (it works, though I don't recommend this method as it's inefficient)

 Dependencies:
 * ffmpeg